tidy-finance/website/docs/33_size_and_portfolio_building.md

 ## P-hacking and non-standard errors

-Since the choice of the exchange had a significant impact, the next step is to investigate the effect of other data processing decisions researchers have to make along the way.
+Since the choice of the exchange has a significant impact, the next step is to investigate the effect of other data processing decisions researchers have to make along the way.
 In particular, any portfolio sort analysis has to decide at least on the number of portfolios, the listing exchanges to form breakpoints, and equal- or value-weighting.
 Further, one may exclude firms that are active in the finance industry or restrict the analysis to some parts of the time series.
 All of the variations of these choices that we discuss here are part of scholarly articles published in the top finance journals.
-The reason behind the exercise here is to show that the different ways to form portfolios result in different estimated size premia.
+The intention of this application is to show that the different ways to form portfolios result in different estimated size premia.
 Despite the effects of this multitude of choices, there is no correct way.
 It should also be noted that none of the procedures is wrong, the aim is simply to illustrate the changes that can arise due to the variation in the evidence-generating process [@Menkveld2022].
-From a malicious perspective, these modeling choices give the researcher multiple chances to find statistically significant results.
-Yet this is considered *p-hacking* and it is important to highlight that p-hacking is akin to scientific fraud.
-Moreover, the statistical inference from multiple testing is itself invalid [@Harvey2016].
+From a malicious perspective, these modeling choices give the researcher multiple *chances* to find statistically significant results.
+Yet this is considered *p-hacking* which renders the statistical inference due to multiple testing invalid [@Harvey2016].

-Nevertheless, this creates a problem since there is no single correct way of sorting portfolios.
+Nevertheless, the multitude of options creates a problem since there is no single correct way of sorting portfolios.
 How should a researcher convince a reader that their results do not come from a p-hacking exercise?
 To circumvent this dilemma, academics are encouraged to present evidence from different sorting schemes as *robustness tests* and report multiple approaches to show that a result does not depend on a single choice.
 Thus, the robustness of premiums is a key feature.

 Below we conduct a series of robustness tests which could also be interpreted as a p-hacking exercise.
 To do so, we examine the size premium in different specifications presented in the table `p_hacking_setup`.
 The function `expand_grid()` produces a table of all possible permutations of its arguments.
 Notice that we use the argument `data` to exclude financial firms and truncate the time series.